CRYPTO COM charge on bank statement: what it is and how to verify it

 Refund Policy

-Seeing CRYPTO COM on your bank statement usually means a payment tied to Crypto.com, the cryptocurrency platform whose U.S. exchange activity is commonly associated with Foris DAX, Inc. In many cases, the charge is legitimate and reflects a one-time crypto purchase, a card funding step, or another account action that used a payment method you already saved in the app.
-The confusion comes from the fact that the bank statement often shows only a short descriptor, while the app itself may describe the activity in more detail.
+Seeing CRYPTO COM on your bank statement usually means a payment connected to Crypto.com, the cryptocurrency platform associated in the United States with Foris DAX, Inc. In many cases the charge is legitimate and reflects a crypto purchase, a wallet funding step, a debit or credit card buy, or a card that remained saved in the app and was used again later.
+The reason people get nervous is simple: the statement often shows only a short descriptor, while the app or exchange history gives much more detail about the asset, funding source, and fees.

-That mismatch can make the line look suspicious at first.
-You may remember buying bitcoin, topping up an account, or testing a small transaction, but you may not remember the exact processor text that finally settled at the bank.
-Crypto platforms also tend to separate the purchase flow from the funding flow, so the amount that posts to your card may look different from the number you had in mind when you opened the app.
-That is why the first step is always verification, not panic.
+That mismatch is what makes the line look suspicious at first glance.
+You may remember buying Bitcoin or topping up an account, but you may not remember the short text your bank finally used when the transaction settled.
+Crypto.com also offers multiple payment flows, including one-time buys, recurring buys, and card-based on-ramp purchases, so the amount that posts to your bank may not look identical to the number you had in mind when you tapped buy.
+The right first step is verification, not panic.

 What a CRYPTO COM charge usually means